phazingazrael/TrainerToolBelt/README.md

 ## Roadmap
 Currently the project is in it's beginnig stages of development.
 ###### The following is a list of current plans for the development.
-- Re-Purpose [react-starter-kit](https://github.com/kriasoft/react-starter-kit) to fit the design idea that currently exists
+- Re-Purpose [Create React App](https://github.com/facebook/create-react-app#readme) to fit the design idea that currently exists
 - Start developing components for
   - Side bar navigation
   - Listing all existing teams